 We are committed to ensuring a safe, healthy environment for students and staff.
-We are members of the Safe and Civil Schools committee and follow their proven plan for providing the safest, healthiest environment possible.
-The Safe and Civil Schools Committee meets regularly to discuss campus and student issues.
-Administrators also regularly discuss areas of need with our Site Based Committee and make adjustments for improvement when necessary.
+We utilize Positive Behavioral Interventions and Supports (PBIS), an evidence-based, three-tiered framework to improve behavior systems, and follow their proven plan for providing the safest, healthiest environment possible.
+The PBIS Committee meets regularly to discuss campus and student issues.
+Administrators also regularly discuss areas of need with our Site Based Management Committee and make adjustments for improvement when necessary.